Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 注:中英文网站上发表的学生日志均为英文。

-As a third culture kid, I have seen firsthand the impact of intercultural dialogue, so it was wonderful to participate in the U.S.-China Student-to-Student Dialogue.
+As a third culture kid, I have seen firsthand the impact of intercultural dialogue, so it was wonderful to participate in the U.S.-China Student Dialogue.
 Our discussions began on the topic of development through the lens of the UN Sustainable Development Goals, continued through China’s Global Development Initiative and the challenge of clean energy, and ended on the topic of natural disasters and the U.S. response to global development.
 Multiple perspectives, cultures, and ideas shaped the discussion, and it was informative to hear the agreements and dissents from both Fudan University and Georgetown University.
 As students, we are constantly learning and refining our view of the world and this experience furthered this.

 As we discussed the UN Sustainable Development Goals (SDGs) it was clear all participants could agree the individual priorities were important, but we questioned whether they could all be accomplished in the timeframe set by the UN.
 When thinking about how the United States and China could partner to alleviate poverty globally, all small groups noticed the inward shift of both countries due to struggling domestic economies.
 Chinese and American contributions have been instrumental to global development but often have different political motivations for doing so.
 Differing views of what constitutes global development initiatives also impact the conversation as the Chinese government’s view of the Belt and Road Initiative may not be fully shared with their American peers.
 However, what brought our conversation together was the unifying need for climate change initiatives by two leading industrial powers.